In Wrapbook:

 My pay stub doesn’t show withholdings.
 Is that wrong?

-Not necessarily.
-Vendors and Loan‑Outs typically do not have Employee tax withholdings.
+Not necessarily. and Loan‑Outs typically do not have Employee tax withholdings.
 Employees do.

 Can I pick my worker classification?